-The Third similitude: The bare tree in winter

-[These trees which you see are the ones who dwell in this world.
-"Why, then, sir," I said, "are they as if dry and all alike?"
+The Third similitude: The bare tree in winter [These trees which you see are the ones who dwell in this world...
 "Because," he said, "neither the righteous nor the sinners are apparent in this world, but are all alike.
 For this world is like winter for the righteous, and they are not apparent even though they are living with sinners.
-For just as in the winter, the trees, having no leaves, are alike, and it is not apparent which are the dried up, and which are the living, so also in this world neither the righteous nor the sinners are apparent, but all are alike" (cf. Matt.
-13: 24 - 30).] simil.
-3:1-3.
+For just as in the winter, the trees, having no leaves, are alike, and it is not apparent which are the dried up, and which are the living.] (simil.
+3:1-3)

-The Fourth similitude: The distinction of trees in summer

-[For just as the fruit of every single tree appears by summer and it is known what kind they are, so also the fruit of the righteous will be apparent and, since they are flourishing, they will all be known in that world.
-But the heathen and the sinners, the dried-up trees which you saw, such will be found dried up and fruitless in that age, will be burned as dry wood, and will be distinguishable because their conduct was evil in their life.
-For the sinners will be burned because they sinned and did not repent, while the heathen will be burned because they did not know the One who created them.] simil.
-4:3,4.
+The Fourth similitude: The distinction of trees in summer [But the heathen and the sinners, the dried-up trees which you saw, such will be found dried up and fruitless in that age, will be burned as dry wood, and will be distinguishable because their conduct was evil in their life.
+For the sinners will be burned because they sinned and did not repent, while the heathen will be burned because they did not know the One who created them.] (simil.
+4:3,4)

-The Fifth similitude: The true concept of fasting [ p.161 24]

-["Listen," he said, "God does not wish such a futile fast as this, for by fasting in this way you do nothing for righteousness.
+The Fifth similitude: The true concept of fasting ["Listen," he said, "God does not wish such a futile fast as this, for by fasting in this way you do nothing for righteousness.
 But fast to God in this way: Do nothing evil in your life, but serve the Lord with a clean heart, keeping his commandments (see Matt.
 19: 17) and following his orders, and let no evil desire arise in your heart.
 Believe in God, because if you do these things and fear him and abstain from every evil deed, you will be truly living for God.
-And if you do these things, you will complete a fast that is great and acceptable to the Lord."] simil.
-5:1:4,5.
+And if you do these things, you will complete a fast that is great and acceptable to the Lord."] (simil.
+5:1:4,5)